pnvpratik/.github.io/_posts/2010-01-16-Value-type-or-referencce-type.md

 ﻿---
 layout:     post
-title:      Value types or reference types .
-Stack or heap ? copy by value or copy by reference ?.
+title:      Value types or reference types
 date:       2010-01-16
-summary:    .NET String
+summary:    DOTNET String
-categories: .NET String Interview_Question
+categories: DOTNET String Interview_Question
 ---

 This looks like a amateur question , but don't be surprised if you get the answer wrong.